zzw890827/aws-sap-questions/第四套/README.md

 38. A company hosts a web application on AWS in the us-east-1 Region.
 The application server are distributed across three Availability Zones behind an Application Load Balancer.
 The database is hosted in MYSQL database on an Amazon EC2 instance.
 A solutions architect needs to design a cross-Region data recovery solution using AWS services with an RTO of less than 5 minutes and an RPO of less than 1 minute.
 The solutions architect is deploying application servers in us-west-2, and has configured Amazon Route 53 hearth checks and DNS failover to us-west-2.Which additional step should the solutions architect take?
     - [ ] A. Migrate the database to an Amazon RDS for MySQL instance with a cross-Region read replica in us-west-2.
     - [ ] B. Migrate the database to an Amazon Aurora global database with the primary in us-east-1 and the secondary in us-west-2.
-    - [ ] .
-Migrate the database to an Amazon RDS for MySQL instance with a Multi-AZ deployment.
+    - [ ] C. Migrate the database to an Amazon RDS for MySQL instance with a Multi-AZ deployment.
-    - [ ] .
-Create a MySQL standby database on an Amazon EC2 instance in us-west-2.
+    - [ ] D. Create a MySQL standby database on an Amazon EC2 instance in us-west-2.

     <details>
        <summary>Answer</summary>